-Without an Oyster card it's £4.50 each way for adults, and £2.30 for children.
-Or for about £5-£6 more you can by a combi-ticket, which covers a return trip on the Air Line and the Emirates Aviation Experience (including exhibitions, a game to see how quickly you can get an aeroplane ready for take-off and a chance to sit inside the cockpit, but not the flight simulator).
+Without an Oyster card it's £4.50 each way for adults, £2.30 for children.
+Or for about £5-£6 more you can buy a combi-ticket, which covers a return trip on the Air Line and the Emirates Aviation Experience (including exhibitions, a game to see how quickly you can get an aeroplane ready for take-off and a chance to sit inside the cockpit, but not the flight simulator).

 See the Emirates Air Line website for more info.

 Despite their names, most of London's airports lie far from the city, dotted in all directions.
 Getting to and from can be pricey and could cost more than a cheap-as-chips flight.